PostHog/posthog.com/contents/tutorials/dau-mau-ratio.md

 ### Power user DAU/MAU ratio

-Although you can use DAU/MAU ratio as a measure of power users, it doesn’t fully reflect them.
+Although you can use DAU/MAU ratio as a proxy for power users, it doesn’t fully represent them.
 Power users are better represented by intensity and volume of usage, rather than the repeated usage a DAU/MAU ratio measures.

 To combine these two definitions, you can create a power user cohort, then use it as a filter in your DAU/MAU ratio calculation.
 To create this cohort, match persons who completed a key usage metric multiple times.
 For my example, I chose `Edited document at least 30 times in the last 30 days`.